Atmiya University

 After Completion of Program Graduate will

-PO-1 Pharmacy Knowledge Possess comprehensive knowledge of fundamental principles and their applications in the area of Health Science and Pharmaceutical Technology.
+PO-1 Domain knowledge Possess comprehensive knowledge of fundamental principles and their applications in the area of Health Science and Pharmaceutical Technology.

 PO-5 Competitiveness Participate and succeed in pharmacy related competitive examinations.

-PO-10 The Pharmacist and society Apply reasoning informed by the contextual knowledge to assess societal, health, safety and legal issues and the consequent responsibilities relevant to the professional pharmacy practice.
+PO-6 The Pharmacist and society Apply reasoning informed by the contextual knowledge to assess societal, health, safety and legal issues and the consequent responsibilities relevant to the professional pharmacy practice

 PO-12 Life-long learning Recognize and understand need of lifelong learning in the broadest context of technological change with harmony.